joey-cybersec/Home-Lab-Projects-/README.md

 During setup, the Ubuntu VM was missing the `sudo` package and the root account had no password configured.
 This caused privilege escalation failures (`sudo` and `su -` both failed), blocking the Wazuh installation.

-This section documents how the issue was diagnosed and resolved using Ubuntu’s Recovery Mode.
+This section documents how ive address the issue and diagnosed and resolved using Ubuntu’s Recovery Mode.

 ---